What is Drizalma Sprinkle?

 What should I avoid while taking Drizalma Sprinkle?

 Avoid driving or hazardous activity until you know how Drizalma Sprinkle will affect you.
-Your reactions could be impaired.
-Dizziness or fainting can cause falls, accidents, or severe injuries.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.